-- Boston Airport cab: 617-576-9800
+Boston Airport cab: 617-576-9800

-- Logan Airport: 617-997-4777
+Logan Airport: 617-997-4777

-- Boston Logan Taxi cab: 617-499-4800
+Boston Logan Taxi cab: 617-499-4800

-- Premier Logan Taxi: 781-558-0222
+Premier Logan Taxi: 781-558-0222

+Arriving at Northeastern

+Transit (MBTA)

+Board a free Massport shuttle bus (Route 22, 33, or 55) at any airline terminal to the Blue Line Airport Station.
+From there, purchase a ticket and take one of two routes to get to Northeastern (see map and directions below):
-• Go from State Street to Ruggles.
-This drops you off at Centennial Commons,

-• Transfer from Blue Line to Green Line (Government Ctr. towards Heath St.) • Go from Government Center to Northeastern.
-This drops you in front of
+- Transfer from Blue Line to Orange Line (State St. towards Forest Hills) - Go from State Street to Ruggles.
+This drops you off at Centennial Commons, which is on the Northeastern campus - Transfer from Blue Line to Green Line (Government Ctr. towards Heath St.) - Go from Government Center to Northeastern.
+This drops you in front of Krentzman Quad on the Northeastern campus